uw-asa/WP-UW-Classrooms/README.md

 ### [instructions]
 Display a link to the instructions for this page.
-The instructions being any PDF attached as a child of this page containing the word "instructions"
+The instructions being any attachment of this page with __document-type__ "Instructions"

 ### [schematic]
 Display the schematic for this page.
-The schematic being any PDF attached as a child of this page containing the word "schematic"
+The schematic being any attachment of this page with __document_type__ "Schematic"

 ### [buildings]
 Display a formatted list of buildings.